mbaumer/us_hep_funding/docs/_states/MA.md

 # MA -- Sen. Edward J. Markey (D) and  Sen. Elizabeth Warren (D)
 ## Committees
-Edward J. Markey is the #1 Democrat on the Senate Commerce Subcommittee on Science and Space

-Edward J. Markey is the #6 Democrat on the Senate Committee on Commerce, Science, and Transportation
+Edward J. Markey is the #5 Democrat on the Senate Committee on Commerce, Science, and Transportation

 Elizabeth Warren is not on any of our key committees

 ## HEP Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-159 HEP grants, totalling $89,971,000.00
+196 HEP grants, totalling $107,775,000.00

                                              Amount ($)
 Institution
-Massachusetts Institute of Technology        23888000.0
+Massachusetts Institute of Technology          34140000
 MASSACHUSETTS INST.
-OF TECHNOLOGY            17228000.0
+OF TECHNOLOGY              17228000
-Boston University                             8986000.0
+Boston University                              11155000
-Massachusetts Institute of Technology (MIT)   7749000.0
+Massachusetts Institute of Technology (MIT)     7749000
-Harvard University                            5423000.0
+Harvard University                              5423000
-BOSTON UNIVERSITY                             4347000.0
+BOSTON UNIVERSITY                               4347000
-HARVARD UNIVERSITY                            3979000.0
+HARVARD UNIVERSITY                              3979000
-Brandeis University                           3095000.0
+Brandeis University                             3780000
-President and Fellows of Harvard College      2674000.0
-University of Massachusetts - Amherst         2538000.0
+University of Massachusetts - Amherst           3363000
+Tufts University                                3113000
-and  11  other institutions.
+and  12  other institutions.
 ```
 ## SC Contracts
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-25 Office of Science contracts, totalling $95,757.88
+25 Office of Science contracts, totalling $95,757.00

                                            Amount ($)
-vendorname
+Vendor
-RAPID7 LLC                                   62928.04
+RAPID7 LLC                                      62927
-PUBLISHERS INTL LINKING ASSOC                30247.05
+PUBLISHERS INTL LINKING ASSOC                   30247
-AMERICAN METEOROLOGICAL SOCIETY, INC.        26203.00
+AMERICAN METEOROLOGICAL SOCIETY, INC.           26203
-MASSACHUSETTS MEDICAL SOCIETY INC            18450.00
+MASSACHUSETTS MEDICAL SOCIETY INC               18450
-IRON MOUNTAIN INFORMATION MANAGEMENT, LLC     4829.93
+IRON MOUNTAIN INFORMATION MANAGEMENT, LLC        4830
-MASSACHUSETTS MEDICAL SOCIETY                 3100.00
+MASSACHUSETTS MEDICAL SOCIETY                    3100
-ARTHUR D LITTLE INC                         -50000.14
+ARTHUR D LITTLE INC                            -50000
 ```
 ## NSF MPS Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-1468 NSF MPS grants, totalling $349,222,204.00
+2021 NSF MPS grants, totalling $458,333,973.00

                                           Amount ($)
 Institution
-MASSACHUSETTS INSTITUTE OF TECHNOLOGY     82124708.0
+MASSACHUSETTS INSTITUTE OF TECHNOLOGY      113484830
-HARVARD COLLEGE, PRESIDENT & FELLOWS OF   70574856.0
+HARVARD COLLEGE, PRESIDENT & FELLOWS OF     72215141
-UNIVERSITY OF MASSACHUSETTS               38894654.0
+UNIVERSITY OF MASSACHUSETTS                 54344480
-TRUSTEES OF BOSTON UNIVERSITY             29943908.0
-BRANDEIS UNIVERSITY                       15023568.0
-PRESIDENT AND FELLOWS OF HARVARD COLLEGE  13098690.0
+PRESIDENT AND FELLOWS OF HARVARD COLLEGE    42098480
+TRUSTEES OF BOSTON UNIVERSITY               37527485
+BRANDEIS UNIVERSITY                         22194074
-NORTHEASTERN UNIVERSITY                   11272878.0
+NORTHEASTERN UNIVERSITY                     15770571
-TRUSTEES OF TUFTS COLLEGE INC             10913992.0
+TRUSTEES OF TUFTS COLLEGE INC               14370274
-BOSTON COLLEGE, TRUSTEES OF               10691832.0
+BOSTON COLLEGE, TRUSTEES OF                 13927255
-MIT                                        7308681.0
+SMITHSONIAN INSTITUTION                     11115177
-and  40  other institutions.
+and  38  other institutions.
 ```
 ---
 ---